danebreaker/taskproject-react/README.md

 Open 2 terminals

 In the first one run
-cd backend
+cd backend,
-npm install
+npm install,
 npm run dev

 In the second one run
 cd frontend
-npm install
+npm install,
-npm run dev
+npm run dev,